 Mistake #5: Overworking or damaging your watercolor paper

-If you're anything like me and you enjoy using techniques like scrubbing, lifting and layering, buy decent quality thick paper (140 lbs. and up).
-I personally cannot work on thin, flimsy paper!
-It drives me nuts!
+If you're anything like me and you enjoy using techniques like scrubbing, lifting and layering, buy decent quality paper that's at least medium weight or thicker (140 lbs. and heavier).
+I personally cannot work on thin, flimsy paper.

 How to fix this: